-The Sector Support Fund (SSF) is a £500,000 per year pot to support one-off, discrete pieces of work of a pan-LEP nature with a sector focus that brings demonstrable benefit and has support across the LEP.
+The Sector Support Fund (SSF) supports one-off discrete pieces of work which are of a pan-LEP nature with a sector focus that brings demonstrable benefit and has support across the LEP.

-Since its inception, SELEP has enabled a number of sector based working groups that function across the LEP area.
-These working groups are made up of representatives of any number of different organisations who give their time on voluntary basis as the benefits of cross-working have been clear.
-As these groups have matured it has become clear that there is additional work or projects that the group could put into place that would bring further benefit.
-Finding funding for these projects is increasingly difficult.
+Since its inception SELEP has enabled a number of sector-based working groups that function across the LEP area.
+These working groups are made up of representatives of any number of different organisations who give their time on a voluntary basis, as the benefits of cross-working have been clear.
+However, as these groups have matured, it has become apparent that there is additional work or projects that the groups could put into place that would bring further benefits but finding funding for these projects is increasingly difficult.
 The Sector Support Fund has been designed to be catalyst funding for this.

 How to apply

-Where total calls for SSF exceed the amount of funding available bid will then be prioritised as per the Table 3 of the Guidance notes (see Prioritisation Criteria below).
-An initial technical prioritisation of the project, informed by the information presented within the Business Case submission, will be led by the SELEP Directors Group, based on the outcome of the independent evaluation of bids and the assessment criteria.
+Where total calls for SSF exceed the amount of funding available bids will then be prioritised as per the Table 3 of the Guidance note (see Prioritisation Criteria below).
+An initial technical prioritisation of the project, informed by the information presented within the SSF application form, will be led by the SELEP Directors Group, based on the outcome of the independent evaluation of bids and the assessment criteria.
 This will then be presented to the SELEP Strategic Board or Investment Panel.

 Strategic Fit > Scale of benefits > Delivery > Rationale for SSF Investment > Sector Support Fund available

 Following a successful appraisal, SELEP Secretariat will recommend your project to SELEP Strategic Board for endorsement.
-The lead times for a funding decision are detailed Table 2 above (also contained in the guidance note).
+The lead times for a funding decision are detailed in Table 2 above (also contained in the guidance note).
 More information on dates of all SELEP meetings is available here.

 SELEP working group contacts

-Since its inception, SELEP has enabled a number of sector based working groups that function across the LEP area.
+Since its inception SELEP has enabled a number of sector-based working groups that function across the LEP area.
 The Secretariat contacts for SELEP’s working groups are: